u-boot/u-boot/doc/develop/process.rst

 -------------

-Usually patches do not get accepted as they are - the peer review that takes place will usually require changes and resubmits of the patches before they are considered to be ripe for inclusion into mainline.
+Usually patches do not get accepted as they are - the peer review that takes place will usually require changes and resubmissions of the patches before they are considered to be ripe for inclusion into mainline.

-Also, the review often happens not immediately after a patch was submitted, but only when somebody (usually the responsible custodian) finds time to do this.
+Also the review often happens not immediately after a patch was submitted, but only when somebody (usually the responsible custodian) finds time to do this.

-In the result, the final version of such patches gets submitted after the merge window has been closed.
+The result is that the final version of such patches gets submitted after the merge window has been closed.

 It is current practice in U-Boot that such patches are eligible to go into the upcoming release.

-In the result, the release of the ``"-rc1"`` version does not immediately follow the closing of the Merge Window.
+The result is that the release of the ``"-rc1"`` version and formal closing of the Merge Window does not preclude patches that were already posted from being merged for the upcoming release.

 Stabilization Period
 --------------------